 Except it isn't random.
 It never is, even when it looks that way.

-If you tracked every panic attack - not just when it happened, but what was happening around it, what you were thinking about, what you were avoiding thinking about - patterns would start to emerge.
+If you tracked every panic attack - not just when it happened, but what was happening around it, what you were thinking about, what you were avoiding thinking about - patterns might start to emerge.

 The attacks that come before difficult conversations.
 The ones that follow moments of closeness with someone you care about.
 The ones that arrive on Sunday evenings, or the morning of a family gathering, or in the quiet moments when you've run out of distractions.